MicrosoftDocs/azure-dev-docs/articles/terraform/azure-terraform-resource-provider/get-started-export-resources-portal.md

 ### Azure CLI or Azure PowerShell
 1. Run the command `az provider register -n Microsoft.AzureTerraform`
 1. Register the feature flag: `az feature register --namespace Microsoft.AzureTerraform -n private`.
-This is a private preview feature thus you will need to wait for manual approval from MSFT internal team to use the feature.
+This is a private preview feature thus you need to wait for manual approval from Microsoft internal team to use the feature.
 Check the status of your feature registration by running `az feature show --namespace Microsoft.AzureTerraform --name private`.

 ## Export resource group